diana-moreno/parcel-sandbox/README.md

 # PARCEL-SANDBOX

-This is my parcel sandbox to have a easy, fast, and minimal React prototyping tool
+This is my parcel sandbox to have a easy, fast, and minimal web prototyping tool

 ## Building and running on localhost